flloaers/renshuu-activity-tracker/README.md

 # 📈 Renshuu Activity Tracker

-A Python tool for tracking and visualising Renshuu learning progress using various visualisations.
+A Python tool for tracking and visualising Renshuu learning progress.

 ## Why this Project?
 I wanted to track my Japanese learning consistency and see my progress over time in a visual way.
 Since Renshuu provides an API, I built this tool to automatically collect my daily study data and create visualisations.